Sustainable business: Social dimension of sustainability

 Sustainability in the social sphere refers to a business's responsibility to maintain the well-being of their employees, customers and community.
 Organizations may contribute to sustainability by supporting education, encouraging employee volunteering, and making charitable contributions.
 Organizations that give back to the community, whether through employees volunteering their time or through charitable donations, are often considered socially sustainable.

-Socially sustainable practices can improve the quality of life in local communities and stregthen stakeholder relationship.
+Socially sustainable practices can improve the quality of life in local communities and strengthen stakeholder relationship.
 Social sustainability is often linked to environmental justice, emphasizing that social equity and environmental responsibility are related and one affects the other.
 For a business to be sustainable, it must sustain not only the necessary environmental resources, but also social resources, including employees, customers, and its reputation.

 Nonprofit organizations are recognizing the importance of environmental sustainability, not only in advocacy but in operational practices.
 Recent research suggests that adopting an environmental culture can mediate and strengthen the relationship between sustainability efforts and organizational performance outcomes in nonprofits.
 In a 2023 study, Ramdhony and Rajadurai found that nonprofits embedding environmental sustainability into their organizational values experienced improvements in stakeholder trust, funding outcomes, and long-term resilience.
 These findings highlight the evolving role of nonprofits not just as beneficiaries of sustainable development goals, but as implementers of green operational practices in the broader ecosystem of sustainable business.